OliverSherouse/maggieandoliver.com/details/index.markdown

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3107.4046755036193!2d-77.30721558521402!3d38.84609285757276!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x89b64e924a26a56f%3A0x177d86a116b4b474!2sOld+Town+Hall!5e0!3m2!1sen!2sus!4v1458515690071"></iframe>

 # Hotels
-We’re hoping to lock down a hotel block, but if you'd like to book now we'd recommend a hotel in the Tyson’s Corner area; it’s close drive to the venues, but it’s also on the Metro and only a thirty-minute ride downtown to the monuments and museums.
+We do not have a block of hotel rooms reserved.
+We do recommend a hotel in the Tyson’s Corner area; it’s close drive to the venues, but it’s also on the Metro and only a thirty-minute ride downtown to the monuments and museums.
 Area hotels include:

 * The [Hyatt Regency Tyson's Corner Center][hyatt], 0.2 miles from the Tyson's Corner metro station, about 6 minutes from the wedding venue, and about 15 minutes from the reception venue ([map][hyatt_map])
 * The [Hilton McLean Tyson's Corner][hilton], with complimentary shuttle access to the McLean metro station, about 10 minutes from the wedding venue and about 17 minutes from the reception venue ([map][hilton_map])